 I love my crockpot but I really love to make pulled pork in the oven.
 It's easy - just over three hours of roasting time and you're done, plus the flavor can't be beat.

 Pork shoulder is one of my favorite cuts of meat to work with.
 It's relatively inexpensive, extremely versatile and fall-apart tender when it's slow cooked.
 Pork shoulder, also known as pork "butt" (even though it's not the butt) is usually sold as a roast in the grocery store.
 It's a relatively tough cut of meat that becomes very tender when it's slow roasted.
 It's the piece of meat you use for pulled pork.

 As I mentioned, this pork is incredibly easy to cook and even though I use lots of flavorful spices in the rub and in the barbecue sauce, this recipe is mild and very family friendly.
-My youngest daughter loves it too!

 I begin to prepare my pork by rubbing all sides of the pork shoulder with a mixture of spices.
 I use smoked paprika, dry mustard, chili powder, salt and pepper.
 It's important to rub the spices all around the pork and make sure you get the spices into the folds of the meat.

 After I put on the rub, I place the pork into a heated pot with a little bit of oil to sear all of the sides.
 Searing will deepen the flavor of the pork and lock in the flavors of the rub.
 Searing the pork may be just a bit time consuming, but so worth it.

 There are a few rules I have for searing meat; First, make sure your pot or pan is hot.
 Second, add about 1-2 tablespoons of oil to the pot.
 Third, once you put the pork into the pot, leave it alone to sear - about 5 minutes per side - resist the urge to touch the meat or turn it over until it's done on each side.